Introduction

 The most common cause of buphthalmos is primary congenital glaucoma (onset at birth) or primary infantile glaucoma (onset after birth to 3 years).
 Buphthalmos is usually not seen in glaucoma with onset after the age of 3 years.
 That is why juvenile-onset (3 years to teenage years) glaucoma is not associated with buphthalmos.[5]

-The classical symptoms of congenital and infantile glaucomas include tearing, photophobia, and irritability.
+The classic symptoms of congenital and infantile glaucomas include tearing, photophobia, and irritability (see Image.
+Buphthalmos With Bilateral Tearing and Light Sensitivity).
 The parents may notice a hazy cornea or an increase in the size of the cornea.
 On examination, clinicians notice that there is increased corneal diameter, a deep anterior chamber, and an increase in the size of the globe.
 Corneal examination reveals the presence of corneal edema, with ruptures of Descemet's membrane known as Haab's striae.
 The intraocular pressure is elevated, and there may be optic disc cupping.
+See Image.
+Buphthalmos in an adult.

 Other conditions causing buphthalmos: